 Since 1989, much of the world has united behind the United Nations’ children’s rights.
-Yet still so many children aren’t getting access to treatment for deafness.
+Yet still so many children aren’t getting access to treatment for hearing loss and or deafness.
 Surely this infringes their rights to health and development opportunities.

 The daily abuse of children's rights

 “Children want an ideal world, so that is what I depict in my books,” said Astrid Lindgren, the world-famous Swedish author whose incredibly popular children’s books were translated into around 90 different languages during the 20th century.

 There are arguably only a few locations in the world that come anywhere near an ideal children’s world and, of course, in reality there is no such thing.
 It’s something that cannot be achieved by any law in the world, though this doesn’t stop the UN Convention on the Rights of the Child from trying.

 In 54 articles, it sets out what rights children all over the world should have, from the right to life to protection from exploitation and violence and special support for disability.
 Yet even though 195 countries have recognised these standards, children’s rights are still abused every single day.